randomouscrap98/arduboy_toolset/README.md

 title image on the left.
 If the last number is **4096 or higher**, your game is **correct**.
 If it's 0, it is development mode and you may lose the save.

+If you wish to backup a "Development" save, you will need to make a **complete** backup of your FX, without trimming.
+The Arduboy toolset defaults to trimming the FX backup, just uncheck the trim option before you backup you flash and the save data will be included.
+This is because the save is stored at the very end of the cart, so trimming the backup would remove that part from the file.

 ## Running From Source